dimus/dimus.github.io/_posts/2015-11-01-open-paper.md

 title: Writing Open Access Papers like a Pro
 ---

-I decided to try writing papers pretty much the same way I write programs:
+I decided to try writing papers pretty much the same way I write programs.

+My goal was:

-1. Have whole process open from the very start
+1. to have the whole process open from the very start
-2. Use open source tools including Vim -- my editor of choice
+2. to use Open Source tools including Vim -- my editor of choice
-3. Use LaTeX -- open source editor and markup language
+3. to use LaTeX -- Open Source editor and markup language
-4. Keep live update of resulting PDF so I have an immediate feedback after saving the file
+4. to keep live updates of resulting PDF so I have an immediate feedback after saving my files

 Here are steps to achieve this on Ubuntu Linux: